 Lamps and Bulbs

-Why NLR recycles lamps (light bulbs).
+NLR recycles lamps and light bulbs

+Start your program with the lamp recycling experts.
 All fluorescent and HID lamps contain mercury and need to be disposed of carefully and lawfully.

 - Never outsourced, NLR’s in-house lamp recycling technology is designed to accept both whole lamps and bulbs, as well as pre-crushed lamps of all kinds and sizes.
-Through a proprietary process, fluorescent lamps are conveyed into our processor, which then separates the lamps into component of glass, aluminum, plastic and mercury-bearing phosphor powder.
+Through a proprietary process, fluorescent lamps are conveyed into our processor, which then separates the lamps into components of glass, aluminum, plastic and mercury-bearing phosphor powder.
 Aftermarkets and further recycling procedures finalize the process.

 - NLR recycles all linear styles such as 2ft, 4ft and 8 ft fluorescent tubes.

-All Mercury Containing Lamp Styles
+All Mercury-Containing Lamp Styles

 NLR recycles all linear styles 2ft, 4ft, and 8 ft fluorescent tubes.